 You’ll take a safari truck through one or more of the savanna habitats to see Asian and African animals.
 The best part: you’ll have the chance to feed the giraffes and rhinos (if they are willing)!

 There are five versions of the safari to choose from.
-The Wildlife Safari and the Twilight Wildlife Safari are for visitors ages 3 and up.
-The Deluxe Wildlife Safari and the Wildlife Safari: Southwest to Savanna are for guests ages 6 and up.
+The Wildlife Safari is for visitors ages 3 and up.
+The Deluxe Wildlife Safari, the Moonlight Wildlife Safari, and the Wildlife Safari: Southwest to Savanna are for guests ages 6 and up.
 Children 15 and younger must be accompanied by paid adults, with a maximum of 3 kids under 15 per paid adult.
 The Wine Wildlife Safari is for visitors ages 21 and up.

-Note: outside food, beverages, and selfie sticks are not allowed on any of the wildlife safaris.
-Touching and feeding the animals is no longer an option on any of the safaris because it’s better for the animals.
+Note: Outside food, beverages, and selfie sticks are not allowed on any of the wildlife safaris.
+Touching and feeding the animals is no longer an option.

 Wildlife Safari Adventure